SaiML/Machinelearning-Tasks/README.md

 # Machinelearning-Tasks
 Self learning tasks and assignments

-Tasks are uploaded in Individual Brances
+Tasks are uploaded in Individual Branches

 KNN branch for : Custom KNN alogorithm for Breat cancer dataset